Staff

 the difference we make in it.”

 Lethea joined the staff of the Community Foundation of Northeast Alabama on January 25, 2021, in a newly-created position as the Scholarships & Grants Coordinator and is the first full-time remote employee of the Community Foundation.
-Prior to joining the Community Foundation of Northeast Alabama, Lethea worked for American Express Platinum Travel.
+Before joining the Community Foundation of Northeast Alabama, Lethea worked for American Express Platinum Travel.

 Katelyn Ferguson